DrewNaylor/guinget/docs/readmes/readme-v0.2.0.2-alpha.txt

 7. guinget supports batch processing, so you can just click the "Confirm changes" button when ready.
 If you want to process packages one at a time, either press "Enter" or double-click on each package entry in the list when you want to start processing it.

+If a package didn't (for example) install the first time, you can reset its status by right-clicking on it, clicking `Reset status for selected package`, change the `Apply changes` options via the linklabel in the bottom-left corner that says, `Options...`, and check the `Elevate winget with UAC` checkbox, then try again.

 ----------------------------------
 CONTACT AND COPYRIGHT/LICENSING
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~